NickEcton/RobHood/README.md

 + Helpful display of all relevant news articles displayed on each asset's page and general information displayed on home

 ### Dashboard and Portfolio
+Upon log in, the user is directed to their home page.
+Here they can see the historical performance of their portfolio, as well as the current asset struture and up-to-the-minute performance of each stock they own.
 <img src="https://github.com/NickEcton/RobHood/blob/master/UserHomePageGif.gif" width="100%" height="10%" />